 Gilda Lyons, Composer

-Composition Faculty, Wintergreen Summer Music Academy
+Co-Chair of Composition, Wintergreen Summer Music Academy

 GILDA LYONS, (b.
 1975), composer, vocalist, and visual artist, combines elements of renaissance, neo-baroque, spectral, folk, agitprop Music Theater, and extended vocalism to create works of uncompromising emotional honesty and melodic beauty.